Ahmed-Aghadi/Buildit-Klaytn/README.md

 - Implementing ERC721 and ERC1155 token standards and handling the transfer of ownership between users and their land/items.
 - Optimizing gas usage and transaction costs in smart contract deployments.
 - Developing a user-friendly interface and seamless wallet integration for a smooth user experience.
+- Sprucekit sdk was mainly for Reactjs project, so to pass message between game build for wasm to Reactjs was challenging.

 ## Accomplishments That We're Proud Of